-It is strongly recommended that students have access to broadband.
+Access to the internet is essential.
 Students also receive a CD of the module which allows study (but not interactive exercises) to be undertaken on a lap top whilst e.g. travelling.

 Unless a module contains a compulsory residential session for laboratory work, students may undertake an entire module remotely from the university campus.
-However an optional one day residential programme is delivered during each module, allowing students to meet the course leader and their fellow students and have the opportunity for discussions on key aspects of the module.
+However an optional one day residential programme is delivered during certain taught modules, allowing students to meet the course leader and their fellow students and have the opportunity for discussions on key aspects of the module.
 As with the direct taught version, a significant individual assignment is incorporated as well as an examination.
 The latter is also taken remotely from the university campus, at a location convenient for the student and acceptable to NTEC, and will be sat simultaneously by students from the direct taught and distance learning version of each module.